 Existential Therapy Overview

-The primary goal of existential therapy is to help individuals understand themselves more deeply by confronting and exploring their existence and the challenges inherent in being human.
+The primary goal of existential psychotherapy is to help individuals understand themselves more deeply by confronting and exploring their existence and the challenges inherent in being human.
 Therapists employing this approach often assist clients in examining their beliefs, values, and choices, emphasizing personal responsibility and the consequences of one’s actions.

 Key Concepts in Existential Therapy